Subsetting

 • orthoslice

-orthoslice The orthoslice module is similar to the slice module, except limited to only displaying slice positions north-south (vertical), east-west (vertical) and horizontal. orthoslice subsets a structured field by extracting one slice plane and can only be orthogonal to the X, Y, or Z axis.
-Although less flexible in terms of capability, orthoslice is computationally more efficient.
+Displays slice positions north-south (vertical), east-west (vertical) and horizontal.
+The orthoslice module subsets a structured field by extracting one slice plane and can only be orthogonal to the X, Y, or Z axis.

 • edges

-edges The edges module is similar to the External_Edges module in that it produces a wireframe representation of the nodal data making up an unstructured cell data mesh.
-There is however, no adjustment of edge angle and therefore only allows viewing of all grid boundaries (internal AND external) of the input mesh.
-The edges module is useful in that it is able to render lines around adaptive gridding locations whereas external_edges does NOT render lines around this portion of the grid.
+Produce a wireframe representation of an unstructured cell data mesh.
+This allows viewing of all grid boundaries (internal AND external) of the input mesh.
+The edges module is useful in that it is able to render lines around adaptive gridding locations.

 • bounds

-bounds bounds generates lines and/or surfaces that indicate the bounding box of a 3D structured field.
+Generate lines and/or surfaces that indicate the bounding box of a 3D structured field.
 This is useful when you need to see the shape of an object and the structure of its mesh.
-This module is similar to external_edges (set to edge angle = 60), except, bounds allows for placing faces on the bounds of a model.